geoserver/geoserver/doc/en/user/source/styling/sld-extensions/rendering-transform.rst

 as the input and output are appropriate for use within an SLD.

 This section is a general guide to rendering transformation usage in GeoServer.
-For details of input, parameters, and output for any specific rendering transformation, refer to its own documentation.
+For details of input, parameters, and output for any particular rendering transformation, refer to its own documentation.